Dabetić v. Italy

 When Yugoslavia broke apart, he was still registered as a permanent resident in Slovenia.
-However, in 1992, Slovenia “erased” thousands of people from its Register of Permanent Residents.
-When he applied for permanent residence in Slovenia, after learning of the erasure in 2002, he was denied.
+However, in 1992, Slovenia “erased” thousands of people from its register of permanent residents.
+It was only when his Yugoslav passport expired in 2002 that he learnt that he had been removed from this register in 2002.
+When he applied for permanent residence in Slovenia that same year, he was denied.

-When his Yugoslav passport expired in 2002, he lost his permit to work and stay in Italy.
-It was only then that he learned that his name had been erased from Slovenia’s registry.
-He attempted to obtain Slovenian citizenship in 2003, but was denied.
-He applied to the Italian Ministry of Interior to be recognized as stateless, but was also denied.
-He asked for a permit of stay while his application was considered, but this was also denied.
+He attempted to obtain Slovenian citizenship in 2003 but was denied.
+He also applied to the Italian Ministry of Interior to be recognized as stateless, a request that was also denied, along with a request for a permit of stay while his application was considered.

-While waiting for the authorities to decide his status he could not conduct a normal life.
+During the years following 2002, Dabetić’s uncertain status prevented him from conducting a normal life.
 In 2009, Italy criminalized entry into the country and being in the country without a valid permit, making his status even more precarious.
 He lived under threat of arrest, criminal conviction, and deportation for remaining in Italy as an undocumented alien.
 He was arrested at least six times and subjected to countless identity checks.
-He could not work or receive any benefits or services, beyond emergency health care.
+He could not work or receive any benefits or services beyond emergency health care.

 In May 2011, Mr. Dabetić began a judicial procedure for determination of his statelessness status by filing an application with the Rome Ordinary Tribunal.
 An application for interim protection was refused.

-In 2012, the Justice Initiative challenged this situation before the European Court of Human Rights, arguing there was no reasonable justification for the delay in granting him legal protection, and that Italy’s actions amounted to a violation of his right to respect for private life, unjustified discriminatory treatment and a failure to accord effective redress for violations of his rights.
+In 2012, the Justice Initiative brought a case on behalf of Dabetić before the European Court of Human Rights, arguing there was no reasonable justification for the delay in granting him legal protection, and that Italy’s actions amounted to a violation of his right to respect for private life, unjustified discriminatory treatment, and failure to accord effective redress for violations of his rights.

 Open Society Justice Initiative Involvement

-The Open Society Justice Initiative challenged Mr. Dabetić’s statelessness before the European Court of Human Rights with Italian co-counsel Andrea Saccucci.
+The Open Society Justice Initiative brought a case forward on behalf of Dabetić regarding Italy’s failure to remediate his prolonged status of statelessness in a timely manner before the European Court of Human Rights with Italian co-counsel Andrea Saccucci.

 Respect for Private Life.
-Italy’s prolonged failure to recognize Mr. Dabetić’s legal status, failure to grant him temporary protection pending the outcome of his claim for statelessness, the repeated deportation notices, multiple arrests for his undocumented presence, inability to work or receive any benefits or services beyond emergency health care, and the impairment on his connections with family members and community amounted to a violation of his right to respect for private life (Article 8).
+Italy’s prolonged failure to recognize Dabetić’s legal status and failure to grant him temporary protection pending the outcome of his claim for statelessness, which resulted in repeated deportation notices, multiple arrests for his undocumented presence, his inability to work, or receive any benefits or services beyond emergency health care, and the impairment on his connections with family members and community, amounted to a violation of his right to respect for private life (Article 8).

 Discriminatory Treatment.
-Because of his irregular status, Mr. Dabetić was legally barred from receiving any form of protection through administrative statelessness proceedings.
+Because of his irregular status, Dabetić was legally barred from receiving any form of protection through administrative statelessness proceedings.
 By contrast, asylum seekers receive protection, including permits of stay, regardless of their preexisting status in Italy.
-Additionally, the Italian authorities failed to treat Mr. Dabetić differently based on his vulnerable status as stateless and as a victim of “erasure” in Slovenia.
+Additionally, the Italian authorities failed to treat Dabetić differently based on his vulnerable status as a stateless person and a victim of having been removed from Slovenia’s register of permanent residents.
 The treatment in comparison to asylum seekers in Italy amounted to discrimination (Article 14).

 Failure to Provide Redress.
-There is no effective domestic remedy available to Mr. Dabetić to challenge the denial of his legal status and seek to assert his rights, violating the right of access to a court (Article 6) and the right to a remedy (Article 13).
+There was no effective domestic remedy available to Dabetić to challenge the denial of his legal status and seek to assert his rights, violating the right of access to a court (Article 6) and the right to a remedy (Article 13).

-Mr. Dabetić’s counsel submits a letter to the ECHR informing the Court that, after seven years, Italy has recognized his statelessness status.
+Dabetić’s counsel submits a letter to the ECHR informing the court that, after seven years, Italy has recognized his statelessness status.

-Rome Ordinary Tribunal recognizes Mr. Dabetić as stateless.
+The Rome Ordinary Tribunal recognizes Dabetić as stateless.

-Mr. Dabetić files application with the European Court of Human Rights.
+Dabetić files an application with the European Court of Human Rights.

-Application for determination of status filed at the Rome Ordinary Tribunal.
+Dabetić's application for determination of status is filed at the Rome Ordinary Tribunal.

-Application for statelessness status rejected by Ministry of Interior.
+Dabetić's application for statelessness status is rejected by the Ministry of Interior.